-IF YOU'RE ALREADY PRODUCING
+IF YOU'RE ALREADY PRODUCING, STRUCTURE MATTERS

 YOU MIGHT BE HERE BECAUSE: